domoslabs/juci/README.md

 ./scripts/feeds update juci
 ./scripts/feeds install -f -p juci -a

-- select juci core, inteno theme and plugins under JUCI menu in menuconfig (NOTE: some plugins conflict with eachother so you can not select juci-broadcom-wl and juci-openwrt-wireless at the same time).
+- select juci core, iopsys theme and plugins under JUCI menu in menuconfig

 For example, you could append this to your .config and then do make defconfig: